Homes for Smart Ageing Universal Design Challenge

 The Abhaile Project developed an innovative new model to support older homeowners to reconfigure their family-sized homes by creating an independent living area suitable for the older homeowner, eliminating the need to use the stairs; and creating an affordable one‐bedroomed rental accommodation upstairs.
 Using a Universal Design approach, this promotes an efficient way to use our existing housing stock by carving much needed new one‐bedroomed rental capacity from existing housing stock in mature urban areas, allowing the homeowner to live securely and independently downstairs, whilst promoting interaction with the person living upstairs, thereby reducing isolation.
 The Abhaile Project team comprises: Michelle Moore, Founder: Dermot Bannon, Architect; Ciaran Ferrie, Architect.

-The book available for download from this page documents the Abhaile project as well as the four commended entries that were recognised in their own right at the award ceremony in June 2017.
+"Homes for Smart Ageing - the Story of the Universal Design Challenge" documents the Abhaile project as well as the four commended entries that were recognised in their own right at the award ceremony in June 2017.

 The launch of the Homes for Smart Ageing Universal Design Challenge (HSAUDC) 2017 legacy book took place in Farmleigh on Tuesday the 20th November 2018